-If a Determination of Taxability is made that the interest payable on the Series Four-A1 Bonds is subject to federal income taxes by reason of the application of the provisions of the Internal Revenue Code and regulations thereunder in effect on the date of issuance, the Series Four-A1 Bonds shall bear additional interest equal to two percent (2.00%) per annum above the basic interest rate from the Date Of Taxability effective until the respective dates on which the principal of the Series Four-A1 Bonds is paid.
-See "Tax Exemption" on pages 15 through 17 and Appendix IV, "DEFINITION OF CERTAIN TERMS."
+If a Determination of Taxability is made that the interest payable on the Series Four-A2 Bonds is subject to federal income taxes by reason of the application of the provisions of the Internal Revenue Code and regulations thereunder in effect on the date of issuance, the Series Four-A2 Bonds shall be subject to optional redemption in whole or in part on the next date for which due notice can be given or any date thereafter at a price of par and accrued interest without premium.
+See "Tax Exemption" on pages 20 and 21 and Appendix IV, "DEFINITION OF CERTAIN TERMS."